ciorca/Proiect-disertatie/README.md

-# Proiect-disertatie
+# Diploma Thesis
-Lucrare de diploma
+Diploma Thesis
 # Proiect DASHBOARD

-Proiectul prezintă realizarea unei single page application in Razor Pages conectat la o baza de date.Aplicatia prezinta in site de gestionare a unui adapost de animal de catre administrator.
+The project presents the creation of a single page application in razor pages connected to a database.the application presents in the site the management of an animal shelter by the administrator.